Soft-Where-Inc/Prog-Assignments/README.md

 ## NOTE: Test data files

-For various programs in this repo, all test data files, as needed, will be found in the Prog-Assignments-TestData/ dir, on my personal Mac where these programs were written.
+For various programs in this repo, all test data files, as needed, will be found in the TestData/ dir, under each source dir for different sample programs.
-The test-data dir is a sibling of the top-level Projects/Prog-Assignments/ subdir.